 In November 2009, all of our outstanding convertible preferred stock converted into common stock in connection with our initial public offering.
 For periods that ended prior to such conversion, net income per share information is computed using the two-class method.
-The convertible preferred shares were entitled to receive annual non-cumulative dividends of \$0.02, \$0.05, \$0.12, \$0.12 and \$0.30 per share for Series A, B, C, D, and E, respectively, payable prior and in preference to holders of common stock.
+The convertible preferred shares were entitled to receive annual non-cumulative dividends of \$0.02, \$0.05, \$0.12, \$0.12 and \$0.30 per share for Series A, B, C, D, and E, respectively, payable prior to and in preference to holders of common stock.
 After the payment of such dividends, convertible preferred shares were further entitled to receive a proportionate amount of any dividends paid on common stock on an if-converted basis.
-As a result of such dividend rights, the convertible preferred shares are considered to be participating securities.
-Under the two-class method of computing earnings per share, net income attributable to common stockholders is computed by an adjustment to subtract from net income the portion of current year earnings that the preferred shareholders would have been entitled to receive pursuant to their dividend rights had all of the year's earnings been distributed.
+As a result of such dividend rights, the convertible preferred shares were considered to be participating securities.
+Under the two-class method of computing earnings per share, net income attributable to common stockholders is computed by an adjustment to subtract from net income the portion of current period earnings that the preferred shareholders would have been entitled to receive pursuant to their dividend rights had all of the period's earnings been distributed.
 No such adjustment to earnings is made during periods with a net loss, as the holders of the convertible preferred shares had no obligation to fund losses.
-Accordingly, in the first quarter of 2009, we did not apply the two-class method.
-Basic net income (loss) per share is computed by using the weighted-average number of common shares outstanding during the period.
-Diluted net income (loss) per share is computed by using the weighted-average number of common shares outstanding, plus, for periods with net income attributable to common stock, the dilutive effects of stock options.

-Net income per share information for the quarter ended March 29, 2009 gives effect to the repurchase of convertible preferred shares (Note 8).
+Net income per share information for the quarter and six months ended June 28, 2009 gives effect to the repurchase of convertible preferred shares (Note 8).
 The excess of the fair value of the consideration paid for such preferred stock over the carrying value of the preferred stock represents a return to the preferred stockholders and is treated in a manner similar to the treatment of dividends paid to the holders of preferred stock in the computation of earnings per share.
 As a result, the premium paid is subtracted to derive net income attributable to common stockholders in determining earnings per share.